kbaggen/Cheapfathers-Bubble-Logger/README.md

   <img width="556" height="276" src="https://github.com/kbaggen/Cheapfathers-Bubble-Logger/blob/master/pic/Calibration.png">
 </p>

 4. DONE!
-This give you a calibrated LM393 (and mine look like this):
+This give you a calibrated LM393, whereoff, mine look like this (I propose you set yours accordingly as closed as you can of below picture):

 <p align="center">